adithyasingapore/portfolio_1-sql_powerbi/README.md

 Welcome to my first portfolio project.
 In this data cleaning, analysis and visualisation project, I clean the AdventureWorks dataset with SQL, then visualise it as an interactive 3-page dashboard with PowerBI and also export a static version of the dashboard as a PDF.

-**Project Files**

-There are 3 project files (1 SQL, 1 PowerBI and 1 PDF) and 5 data table files (4 CSVs and 1 Excel Worksheet) in this repository.

-I am unable to upload the full "AdventureWorks Data Warehouse version 2019" file (99 MB) here on my GitHub due to file size limit of 25 MB.
-Here is the download link to the original dataset on Microsoft's GitHub: https://github.com/Microsoft/sql-server-samples/releases/download/adventureworks/AdventureWorksDW2019.bak (Original Microsoft Learn link is available in my SQL script file.)

-This file is in backup file format (.bak) so I went into Microsoft SQL Server Management Studio and restored the backup file, allowing access to the full dataset.
-I then ran this SQL script by TechTalkCorner to update some columns like dates in the dataset: https://github.com/techtalkcorner/SampleDemoFiles/blob/master/Database/AdventureWorks/Update_AdventureWorksDW_Data.sql

-With that, I began my SQL querying and analysis.

 **Project Guide**